all0x0/GrozNailTgBot/README.md

 - [Supabase](https://supabase.com/) - an open source Firebase alternative
 - [alembic](https://alembic.sqlalchemy.org/en/latest/) for migrations (I use it only locally)

 ## 🗒️ TODO list <a name = "todo_list"></a>

 - [ ] appointment rescheduling
 - [ ] update a price by sending a price image or url
 - [ ] google calendar integration (for master)
 - [ ] add in-bot instructions (first hello message)
 - [ ] new menu button for a master with an ability to send a reminder about upcoming appointments
+- [ ] loyalty program
+- [ ] administration menu or commands
+- [ ] registration new masters through the administration menu or commands
+- [ ] blacklist (banning)
+- [ ] english language support